Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/export-timeline-clip.md

 Export any Timeline clip containing animation to an FBX file.

+>[!NOTE]
->**Note:** This scenario requires to have the [Timeline](https://docs.unity3d.com/Packages/com.unity.timeline@latest) package installed in addition to the FBX Exporter package.
+>This scenario requires to have the [Timeline](https://docs.unity3d.com/Packages/com.unity.timeline@latest) package installed in addition to the FBX Exporter package.

 To export an animation clip: